Russ Harvey Consulting - Computer and Internet Services

 Both blogs and websites can be built and managed using a CMS framework.

-CMSs work best where the format and layout are simple and unlikely to change which is why they work so well for blogs.
+CMSs work best where the format and layout are simple and unlikely to change.
+This is why they work so well for blogs.

 The overall structure is generally designed by a team of software specialists.
 They need to provide the framework to interpret the way the CMS integrates and interacts with the Web.

-This CMS framework also has to have the ability to manage and interpret templates.
+This CMS framework must have the ability to manage and interpret templates.
 This is what makes the CMS customizable.

 Templates & Plugins